Yu-Leung Ng

 Reciprocity and Cooperation with Interactive Media Technologies (AI Media)

-I have investigated interactive media technologies that people can adopt social rules and expectations to communicate and interact with, i.e., communicative AI media.
-I conducted a prisoner’s dilemma experiment on human–communicative AI cooperation to examine the relevant social dilemma problems (Ng, 2023b).
-Furthermore, sophisticated social cues and cognitive heuristics elicited by AI could direct people to use social rules and expectations for not only initial interactions with AI, but also downstream interactions with people.
+I have investigated interactive media technologies with which people apply social rules and expectations, i.e., communicative AI media.
+I conducted a prisoner’s dilemma experiment on human–communicative AI cooperation with communicative agents to examine the associated social dilemmas (Ng, 2023b).
+Furthermore, sophisticated social cues and cognitive heuristics elicited by AI can prompt people to use social rules and expectations not only in initial interactions with AI, but also in interactions with people.
 Accordingly, I conducted a representative survey exploring the conversational AI use–social capital association (Ng, 2024a).

 Ng, Y.-L. (2023b).
 When communicative AIs are cooperative actors: A prisoner’s dilemma experiment on human–communicative artificial intelligence cooperation.
 Behaviour & Information Technology, 13, 2141–2151. https://doi.org/10.1080/0144929X.2022.2111273